henrythedev90/weather-app/README.md

 2. If you prefer to check weather for a different location, use the search box at the top
 3. Enter a city name and press Enter or click the Search button
 4. View the current weather and 5-day forecast
+5. Click "Show Location Map" to view your selected location on the map
-5. Use the temperature toggle button to switch between Celsius and Fahrenheit
+6. Use the temperature toggle button to switch between Celsius and Fahrenheit

 ## Contribution